 But aside from its pungent aroma and enticing flavor, cardamom, particularly its seeds, is also known for producing a potent medicinal oil with plenty of uses.
 Discover the uses and benefits of cardamom seed oil in this article.

 What Is Cardamom Seed Oil?

 Cardamom seed oil is made from two genera of cardamom plants: Ellataria and Amomum.
-Ellataria, which mostly grows in India, is commonly known as green or true cardamom, while Amomum, found in certain parts of Asia, is known as Java cardamom, Bengal cardamom, white cardamom, brown cardamom, red cardamom, and Siamese cardamom.
-Both of these cardamom species are part of the ginger family (Zingiberaceae).
+Ellataria, which mostly grows in India, is commonly known as green or true cardamom, while Amomum, found in certain parts of Asia, is known as Java cardamom, Bengal cardamom, white cardamom, brown cardamom, red cardamom and siamese cardamom.
+Both of these cardamom are part of the ginger family (Zingiberaceae).

 Cardamom seed oil has a sweet, spicy fragrance that is reminiscent of balsamic vinegar.
 It has a clear to pale yellow color and a slightly watery viscosity.

 Before becoming a popular spice, cardamom was actually used during ancient times.
 The Romans used it to soothe their stomachs whenever they overindulged, while the Egyptians added it to perfumes and incense.
 Meanwhile, the Arabs loved mixing it into their coffee for added flavor.